AddPCB/reading-notes/class-301/301-3-passing-functions-as-props.md

 When the Open Modal button is clicked, the handleShow function is called, which sets the showModal state variable to true, causing the modal to open.
 When the Close button is clicked, the handleClose function is called, which sets the showModal state variable to false, causing the modal to close.

-## How a child component updates the state in the parent component
+## How a child component updates the state in a parent component

 ### Step 1